-- Agree to the learning objectives developed by you, the site supervisor, the student and the student's faculty advisor - · Provide an outline of expectations and goals (i.e. job description) - Provide sufficient training/orientation - Provide feedback on a regular basis (e.g., weekly meetings) - Complete a final evaluation of the intern's performance.
-Depending on the student's major, a midpoint evaluation may be required. - Complete a survey following the completion of the survey
+- Agree to the learning objectives developed by the site supervisor (i.e. employer), the student and the student's faculty advisor - Provide an outline of expectations and goals (i.e. job description) - Set aside dedicated time for an orientation and training - Provide feedback on a regular basis (e.g., weekly meetings) - Complete a final evaluation of the intern's performance.
+Depending on the student's major, a midpoint evaluation may be required. - Complete a survey following the completion of the internship

-If a student is not eligible for, or decides that they don't want to complete an internship for credit, that student is not prevent from pursuing and/or being hired for such an opportunity.
-Non-credit bearing internship do not require any of the aforementioned actions by the site supervisor.
+If a student is not eligible for, or decides that they do not want to complete an internship for credit, they can still be hired for such an opportunity.
+Non-credit bearing internships do not require any of the aforementioned actions by the site supervisor.
 However, these actions are elements of a mutually beneficial and successful internship.